 The running or hustling game technique is the least demanding to execute and understand.
 The thought is to just move your checkers around the board and bear-off as quick as possible.
 Utilize this skill when you are clearly ahead in a game.
 Try not to hit your adversary and simply focus on moving your checkers as securely as possible without leaving any of your own single checkers open.
 Do whatever it takes not to leave any checkers in your opponent’s board and consistently move all of them around.
 With good fortunes in your dice rolls you will be the more probable player to bear-off first.

 A great book to conquer backgammon: Conquering Backgammon – 2nd Edition

 The Blocking Game

 The main goal in the blocking game technique is to hinder your opponent in your inner-board, permitting you an ideal opportunity to move your checkers into your internal board and after that bear-off.
 The most ideal approach to do this is to build a “prime“.
 A prime is six back to back points with two or to a greater extent a player’s checkers on them.
 This keeps your rival from passing until your prime is broken.
 This is a decent methodology for amateurs to ace, yet you ought to know you may leave checkers open to hits early in the game.

 The Back Game

 The back game is the hardest Backgammon technique to fully understand for most beginners.
 This method is in a perfect world utilized when you’ve been unfortunate and get yourself route behind in a match game.
 You hold your checkers back on the board and spread out abandoning them open to hits.
 This will imply some of your markers will be sent to the bar and permit you to bring them over into play in your adversary’s home-board.
 Once there you can hit your rival’s checkers and frustrate their advancement incredibly giving you the chance to move your own checkers into a triumphant position.
-This technique is difficult to play, yet permits you to turn around your adversary’s advantage very rapidly if played well.
+This technique is difficult to master, yet permits you to turn around your adversary’s advantage very rapidly if played well.